annasanders/annasanders.github.io/python.markdown

 Data analysis using pandas, numpy, matplotlib, plotly, scipy, and scikit-learn to do exploratory analysis within the python ecosystem.
 This project was intended to help learn python syntax and packages.
 In pdf format to display plotly plots.
 Dataset from [here](https://www.kaggle.com/syedmubarak/netflix-dataset-latest-2021).

 ### [Pokémon Correlations]({{ site.url }}/python/pkmn_corr)
-Data analysis and multi-variate linear regression using Python (pandas, numpy, scikit-learn, matplotlib, and seaborn).
+Data analysis and linear regression using Python (pandas, numpy, scikit-learn, matplotlib, and seaborn).
 This project was intended to further my regression model building and analysis skills in python.
 This project was helpful in learning on python tools to deal with indicator variables in regression models.
 Dataset from [here](https://www.kaggle.com/mariotormo/complete-pokemon-dataset-updated-090420).

 ### [Classifying and Clustering States Using Living Wage]({{ site.url }}/python/living_wage)
 Machine Learning exploratory analysis for classification and clustering of State and wage data.
 This project was intended to start learning about and using various machine learning functions in python, as well as to continually learn about python for data science.
 Dataset adapted from [here](https://www.kaggle.com/brandonconrady/living-wage-50-states).